hashicorp/serf/website/source/docs/internals/security.html.markdown

 [AES-128 standard](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 The
 AES standard is considered one of the most secure and modern encryption standards.
 Additionally, it is a fast algorithm, and modern CPUs provide hardware instructions to make encryption and decryption very lightweight.
-Because AES works on block sizes of 16 bytes, we make use of the [PKCS7 padding algorithm](http://tools.ietf.org/html/rfc2315#section-10.3).

 AES is used with the [Galois Counter Mode (GCM)](http://en.wikipedia.org/wiki/Galois/Counter_Mode), using a randomly generated nonce.
 The use of GCM provides message integrity,